salesforce/tough-cookie/README.md

 Update an existing cookie.
 The implementation MUST update the `.value` for a cookie with the same `domain`, `.path` and `.key`.
 The implementation SHOULD check that the old value in the store is equivalent to `oldCookie` - how the conflict is resolved is up to the store.

 The `.lastAccessed` property will always be different between the two objects (to the precision possible via JavaScript's clock).
-Both `.created` and `.createdIndex` are guaranteed to be the same.
+Both `.creation` and `.creationIndex` are guaranteed to be the same.
 Stores MAY ignore or defer the `.lastAccessed` change at the cost of affecting how cookies are selected for automatic deletion (e.g., least-recently-used, which is up to the store to implement).

 Stores may wish to optimize changing the `.value` of the cookie in the store versus storing a new cookie.
 If the implementation doesn't define this method a stub that calls `putCookie(newCookie,cb)` will be added to the store object.